youngoris/beepy-tmux/README.md

 5. Reboot to your Tmux terminal, press ctrl(anwser call) + space, you will activate the input method( For example: Google Pinyin).

+## Issues

+If you have any issues with this repo please let me know, glad to help.

 ## Credites

 [CJK support on Beepy ](https://gist.github.com/charlestsai1995/54ab65a87e2e063ea25eb3aec4193fe1) @charlestsai1995